aquasecurity/manifesto/README.md

 ```
 $ ./manifesto --help
-Inspect your containers and container images
+Store, retrieve and list pieces of metadata alongside your container images in the registry.
+Metadata is associated with specific images (by hash).

 Usage:
   manifesto [command]